On this page:

 How long will my appointment last?

 Our appointments can be up to 50 minutes long.
-However, they might be shorter depending on what you’re working on.
+However, they can be shorter depending on what you’re working on; you’re not required to stay for the full 50 minutes.

 Can I meet with a consultant online?